ale-aparicio/big-3-store-ms4/README.md

 Constraints
 - Developer Skill Set - the Developer is currently learning **Python** and **Django**.
 This may impact the implementation of features used in the First stage of development.

-- Available Time - the developer is currently a full time university student with multiple classes with a heavy load of assignments while balacing that and the development of this web application.
+- Available Time - the developer is currently a full time university student with multiple classes with a heavy load of assignments while balancing that and the development of this web application.

 ### Key Features

-The following key features have been implemented thoroughout the website:
+The following key features have been implemented throughout the website:

 #### Product Detail